Mazus miquelii

-Mazus miquelii, commonly known as Miquel's mazus or creeping mazus, is a species of herbaceous perennial groundcover native to Japan and China.
+Mazus miquelii, commonly known as Miquel's mazus or creeping mazus, is a species of flowering plant in the family Mazaceae.
+It is an herbaceous perennial groundcover native to South Central China, Southeast China, Japan, Korea, and Taiwan.
 Mazus reptans is now considered a heterotypic synonym of M. miquelii, but is still often used in the ornamental plant trade.

 Description

 Mazus miquelii spreads rapidly by producing significant amounts of slender stolons which root at the nodes.
 The leaves are undivided and teethed along the margins.
 The blue or purple flowers are bilateral and have 5 petals, The plants flower during the months of June to August.
 This species is hermaphroditic and is pollinated by insects.

 Habitat

 Mazus miquelii has been introduced in North America, and as such is considered an invasive weed, especially in parts of the north-eastern United States.
 This species thrives in damp, bog-like conditions, and cannot tolerate dry periods.